ampotos/dynStruct/todo/future_work.md

-#store opcode for each acces and disass in python with capstone

-       	this can be usefull for the dissertation it could be very helpfull to have the instruction which did the access to understand certain behavior. this will also help to have better type recovery.

 #check if it work correctly with multi-thread program:

 	Just verify if dynStruct work properly wth multi-thread program.
 	If not fix the issues.
-	known issue : pthread can't run under DynamoRIO

-#check the behavior of the plt part on diverse compiler (gcc work well, so test at least clang and tcc):

-	Until now all test are done using GCC, using an other compiler is not supposed to be a problem but this need the same check than multi-threaded program.
+#store opcode for each acces and disass in python with capstone

+       	this can be usefull for the dissertation it could be very helpfull to have the instruction which did the access to understand certain behavior. this will also help to have better type recovery.

 #check if write instruction handle signed number, float number, ptr, ... via the opcode stored in an access and disass with capstone

        The goal here is also to made the structure recovering more accurate by looking at some other information at runtime.